VenturaNotes/Knowledge/- Topics/Set.md

 & \{l \mid l \text { is the name of a language }\}

-\end{aligned}

-$$
+\end{aligned}$$

-There is an implicit assumption here that there is some algorithm for deciding whether $p(x)$ is true or false in any particular case.
+- There is an implicit assumption here that there is some algorithm for deciding whether $p(x)$ is true or false in any particular case.

-The idea of a set is fundamental to mathematics.
+- The idea of a set is fundamental to mathematics.
 It forms the basis for all ideas involving functions, relations, and indeed any kind of algebraic structure.
 Authors differ considerably in the way they define sets.
 A mathematical logician will distinguish carefully between classes and sets, basically to ensure that paradoxes such as Russell's paradox cannot occur in sets.
 However, the informal definition is adequate for most purposes.
 See also OPERATIONS ON SETS.
-2. Any data structure representing a set of elements.
+- (2) Any data structure representing a set of elements.
 One example is a characteristic vector.
-3. To cause the condition or state of a switch, signal, or storage location to change to the positive condition.
+- (3) To cause the condition or state of a switch, signal, or storage location to change to the positive condition.
 ## References

 [^1]: [[(28) Universal Set Example Problems - Set Builder Notation, Absolute Complement, Roster Notation#^19ae11]]